Cronix2/SafeNet/readmetest.md

 ## 📍 Overview

-SafeNet is a comprehensive network security and monitoring solution.
-It offers robust tools for managing and analyzing network traffic, ensuring your systems are protected against various cyber threats.
-Designed for both educational and practical applications, SafeNet provides modules and exercises to enhance understanding and implementation of network security principles.

----
+SafeNet is a website dedicated to teaching the basics of computer science and cybersecurity to novices.
+It offers simple lessons and practical activities to educate users about Internet risks, including common attacks.
+The goal is to provide accessible training to enhance personal safety online.

 ## 📦 Features

+* Educational modules for learning about network security
+* User-friendly web interface for managing security settings
 * Real-time network monitoring
-* Detection and prevention of DDoS attacks
-* User-friendly web interface for managing security settings
-* Educational modules for learning about network security
 * Integration with Zabbix for advanced monitoring capabilities

 ---